C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development: Proposed Approach

 The \textit{transpiler} and \textit{recommender} sub-modules form the core of the deployment stage, working together to adapt logical circuits to hardware constraints and to select the most suitable quantum device that is available on the cloud.
+As part of this process, the framework leverages Qiskit SDK transpilers~\cite{javadiabhari2024quantumcomputingqiskit} to perform hardware-specific circuit transformations.
+This choice is motivated by the use of Qiskit’s standard gate set for logical circuit construction and by the transpiler’s broad backend compatibility, which enables the generation of physical circuits across heterogeneous quantum devices and supports effective coordination between the \textit{transpiler} and \textit{recommender} modules.
 Their workflow proceeds in three steps:

 \begin{enumerate} \item \textbf{Transpilation:} Circuits are mapped to each device’s \emph{coupling map}, which specifies its physical topology (see Figure~\ref{fig:helmi} for the Helmi device~\cite{csc_helmi_specs}).
 This ensures hardware compatibility and minimises gate overhead. \item \textbf{Resource Calculation:} The recommender analyses transpiled circuits to extract resource metrics such as gate counts and circuit depth. \item \textbf{Metric Evaluation:} Devices are compared using three criteria—\emph{estimated error}, \emph{execution time}, and \emph{cost}.
 The integration of these metrics into the selection process is formalised through an optimisation algorithm (Algorithm~\ref{alg:recommender}), which will be introduced later. \end{enumerate}